Sunday 13th May 1973

 …And so we spent the Sunday before the filming began sailing.
 I’m afraid I can’t remember a thing about it.
 I imagine we sailed out from the Kirkstone Foot Hotel on Lake Windermere.

 I’ve always felt the cold.
-Back then I only had a terrible blue nylon anorak that I don’t think enabled me to enjoy the sailing, which is such a pity.
+Back then I only had a terrible blue nylon anorak that I don’t think enabled me to enjoy the sailing, which was a pity.
 I seemed to have got very cold even when sailing with the wind.

 As my father said recently, Virginia McKenna was completely right to play the part of a Naval Commander’s wife.
 A darling of the British public she is, and was, the star who carried the film.
 I knew her from having loved the animal movies she’d been in ~ Ring of Bright Water, An Elephant Called Slowly, Born Free and my favorite wartime story A Town Like Alice, for which she won the BAFTA Award for Best Actress.
 She was also nominated for Best Actress for her portrayal of Violette Szabo in the WWII story Carve Her Name With Pride and played Julie Hallam in The Cruel Sea, another superb wartime classic.
 Married to Bill Travers she had four children of her own by the time she made Swallows and Amazons.
 I don’t know how she managed to do so much, all with with so much grace and time for others.